Important Safety Information

 Some medicines may make Otezla less effective, and should not be taken with Otezla.
 Tell your doctor about all the medicines you take, including prescription and nonprescription medicines.

-Side effects of Otezla include diarrhea, nausea, headache, and upper respiratory tract infection.
+Side effects of Otezla include diarrhea, nausea, vomiting, upper respiratory tract infection, runny nose, sneezing, or congestion, abdominal pain, tension headache, and headache.
 These are not all the possible side effects with Otezla.
 Ask your doctor about other potential side effects.
 Tell your doctor about any side effect that bothers you or does not go away.

 Tell your doctor if you are pregnant, planning to become pregnant or planning to breastfeed.
 Otezla has not been studied in pregnant women or in women who are breastfeeding.